-1 Introduction
+1. Introduction

 Language is one of the human mind's abilities, used for communication and message transmission.
 Linguistic studies have shown that the functions of language go beyond mere message transmission and have diverse impacts.
-Based on such effects, some have defined language as an effective tool for communication, both spoken and written, considering the effect to mean creating some change in all or one of the mental, psychological, and behavioral dimensions of the audience (Sajedi, 2013, p.
-222).
+Based on such effects, some have defined language as an effective tool for communication, both spoken and written, considering the effect to mean creating some change in all or one of the mental, psychological, and behavioral dimensions of the audience (Sajedi, 2013).
 Therefore, language does not merely play the role of transmitting mental concepts from one person to another; it can have various roles by influencing different aspects.
-Linguists have differentiated these roles under titles such as interpretive role, persuasive role, referential role, meta-communicative role, empathy role, and literary role (Ghaeminia, 2010, pp. 93-94).
-Aside from the differences between these roles, the number of which has been counted as many as twenty, (Saidi Roushan, 2012, a, p.
-22) one of the most important functions of language is to arouse emotions and feelings.
-A speaker or writer can influence their audience to the extent that, they become filled with emotions such as sadness/happiness, fear/courage, jealousy/generosity, resentment/regret, arrogance/humility, etc.
+Linguists have differentiated these roles under titles such as interpretive role, persuasive role, referential role, meta-communicative role, empathy role, and literary role (Ghaeminia, 2010).
+Aside from the differences between these roles, the number of which has been counted as many as twenty, (Sa'idi Roushan, 2012a) one of the most important functions of language is to arouse emotions and feelings.
+A speaker or writer can influence their audience to the extent that they become filled with emotions such as sadness/happiness, fear/courage, jealousy/generosity, resentment/regret, arrogance/humility, etc.

-The Holy Quran, as a book that has been the source of many spiritual transformations throughout history, has fully utilized such a function.
-Similarly, Martyr Motahari, in explaining the reasons for the rapid advancement of Islam, identifies the Quran's inspiring and attractive nature as the primary factor (Motahhari, 2012, p.
-205).
-Recent Quran scholars have referred to this role of the Quranic language as a motivational function (Sa'idi-Roshen, 2012, b, p.
-196).
+The Holy Quran, as a book that has been the source of numerous spiritual transformations throughout history, has fully utilized such a function.
+Similarly, Motahari (2012), in explaining the reasons for the rapid advancement of Islam, identifies the Quran's inspiring and attractive nature as the primary factor.
+Recent Quran scholars have referred to this role of the Quranic language as a motivational function (Sa'idi Roushen, 2012b).
 Although the motivational function of the Quran has been discussed in recent works, none of them has regarded the extent to which the Quran utilizes this function as a unique characteristic of God's word.
 Therefore, the present study addresses the question of whether the Quran's inspiring and attractive nature can be one of the aspects of its miracle.
-While many issues such as eloquence, guidance, news of the unseen, etc. have been mentioned in Shiite and Sunni commentaries as criteria for similarity in the verses of challenge (see:

-Hosseinizadeh, 2009, vol. 7, p.
-282) and the article "Criteria for Similarity in the Verses of Challenge of the Quran" (Najjarzadegan, Shahmoradi, 2012, pp. 117-131) specifically addresses this topic, the previous writings generally lack a historical approach aimed at examining the mindset of contemporaries at the time of revelation in confronting the Quran.
+While many issues such as eloquence, guidance, news of the unseen, etc. have been mentioned in Shiite and Sunni commentaries as criteria for similarity in the Verses of Challenge of the Quran" (Najjarzadegan, Shahmoradi, 2012) specifically addresses this topic, prior research generally lacks a historical approach aimed at examining the mindset of contemporaries at the time of revelation in confronting the Quran.

-The Challenge (Tahaddī) of the Quran
+2. The Challenge (Taḥaddī) of the Quran

 To clarify what the challenge of the Holy Quran precisely pertains to, it is essential first to explain the concept of challenge and to specify the audience of the challenge, its objective, its method, and its topic.
-The term "taḥaddī" linguistically derives from the root "ḥadv" and "ḥoda" which means to push a camel forward with a call, and it signifies fighting against another and overcoming them, such that "taḥaddī" is considered a call to battle (Ibn Manzur, 1993, vol. 14, p.
-168).
-In technical terms, "taḥaddī" refers to the Almighty God's challenge to the opponents of the Messenger of God (S) (Hosseini-Zadeh, 2009, vol. 7, p.
-283), which is presented in several verses of the Quran (for the verses, see: Quran 17:88; 10:38; 11:13; 52:33-34; 2:23-24).
-Phrases like "yaqūlūna iftarāho", "yaqūlūna taqavvalahū" and "in kontom fī raybin memmā nazzalna alā ʿabdina" in the mentioned verses indicate that the audience of the challenge consisted of those who either doubted the divine origin of the Quran or denied it and believed that the Quran was fabricated by the Prophet (S).
-Therefore, God called them to challenge in order to demonstrate their incapacity and helplessness, revealing the divine nature of this book.
+The term "tahaddī" linguistically derives from the root "hadv" and "hoda" which means to push a camel forward with a call, and it signifies fighting against another and overcoming them, such that "tahaddī" is considered a call to battle (Ibn Manzur, 1993, vol. 14).
+In technical terms, "tahaddī" refers to the Almighty God's challenge to the opponents of the Messenger of God (S) (Hosseinizadeh, 2009, vol. 7), which is presented in several verses of the Quran (Quran 17:88; 10:38; 11:13; 52:33-34; 2:23-24).
+Phrases such as "yaqūlūna iftarāho," "yaqūlūna taqavvalahū," and "in kuntum fī raybin memmā nazzalna alā 'abdina" in the mentioned verses indicate that the audience of the challenge consisted of those who either doubted the divine origin of the Quran or denied it, believing that the Quran was fabricated by the Prophet (S).
+Therefore, God called them to challenge to demonstrate their incapacity and helplessness, revealing the divine nature of this book.